-- The Executive Committee shall be the paramount executive body and is responsible for the overseeing the general day to day management of the Union and co-ordinating the Union's affairs. - 2.
-The Executive Committee shall act only in furtherance of Union policy.. - The Sabbatical Officers shall report to the Executive Committee those matters relating to their office and the Executive Committee's remit. - 4.
+- 1. The Executive Committee shall be the paramount executive body and is responsible for the overseeing the general day to day management of the Union and co-ordinating the Union's affairs. - 2.
+The Executive Committee shall act only in furtherance of Union policy. - 3.2.
+The Sabbatical Officers shall report to the Executive Committee in the form of short reports to each meeting those matters relating to their office and the Executive Committee's remit. - 4.3.
 The Executive Committee shall: - a.
 Advance the aims and objects of the Union, - b.
 Comply with and implement Union policy, - c.
-Set operational policy when authorised by and in support of a particular Union policy, - d.
+Set operational policy, which should be reported to Council at its next meeting, when authorised by and in support of a particular Union policy, - d.
 Oversee the day-to-day running of the Union and the coordination of its activities, - e.
 Establish principles for the fair allocation of the resources available to the Union, after consultation with the Council, - f.
-Allocate financial resources. - g.
-Monitor financial performance against budget, - Receive the audited annual accounts of the Union and report their findings to the Trustee Board and, for information, the Council, - Monitor the performance of the trading outlets, services and retail facilities of the Union, and - 5.
-The Executive Committee shall: - a. consist of the Sabbatical Officers and up to eight other individuals, - b. have a quorum of six members, and - c. meet at least every month during term time. - The Union General Manager and the Honorary Senior Treasurer shall be permanent observers of the Executive Committee. - 7.
-In matters of urgency, the Executive Committee may act on behalf of the Council with its authority in any matter except those requiring at least a two-thirds majority, provided all such actions are reported to and approved by the Council at its next meeting. - 8.
+Allocate financial resources, - g.
+Monitor financial performance against budget, - h.
+Receive the audited annual accounts of the Union and report their findings to the Trustee Board and, for information, the Council, - i.
+Monitor the performance of the trading outlets, services and retail facilities of the Union, and - j.
+Receive a report in respect of any incident affecting Health and Safety at the Union each ordinary meeting. - 5.4.
+The Executive Committee shall: - a. consist of the Sabbatical Officers and up to eight other individuals, - b. have a quorum of six members, and - c. meet at least every month during term time. - 6.5.
+The Union Operations Manager and a Union the Honorary Senior Treasurer shall be permanent observers of the Executive Committee. - 7.6.
+In matters of urgency, the Executive Committee may act on behalf of the Council with its authority in any matter except those requiring at least a two-thirds majority, provided all such actions are reported to and approved by the Council at its next meeting. - 8.7.
 An emergency meeting of the Executive Committee may be called by: - a.
 The Trustee Board, - b.
 The Council, - c.
 The Court, - d.
-The President, or - e.
+The President, or e.
 Three other members of the Executive Committee, with it meeting within two College days of being called.